PostHog/meta/requests-for-comments/2023-11-22-scheduled-flag-changes.md

 Every model that needs scheduled updates will implement a `scheduled_changes_dispatcher()` method.
 This method will receive the payload from the Celery task and update the record.
 After the successful update, the worker marks the row as completed by setting `executed_at`.

+Since this is sync and blocks the entire schedule queue, we can't have long running mutations with this system.

 ## Monitoring

 We will need to monitor the backlog of tasks and trigger an alert when the delay is causing too much degradation.
 For guidance, the `ingestion_lag` Celery task is a relevant example.